A Survey on Bayesian Deep Learning: Introduction

-Of course, there are challenges when applying BDL to real-world tasks.
+There are also challenges when applying BDL to real-world tasks.
 (1) First, it is nontrivial to design an efficient Bayesian formulation of neural networks with reasonable time complexity.
 This line of work is pioneered by \cite{mackay1992practical,hinton1993keeping,neal1995bayesian}, but it has not been widely adopted due to its lack of scalability.
-Fortunately, some recent advances in this direction \cite{DBLP:conf/nips/Graves11,kingma2013auto,DBLP:conf/icml/Hernandez-Lobato15b,DBLP:conf/icml/BlundellCKW15,balan2015bayesian} seem to shed light on the practical adoption of Bayesian neural network\footnote{Here we refer to Bayesian treatment of neural networks as Bayesian neural network.
-The other term, Bayesian deep learning, is retained to refer to complex Bayesian models with both a perception component and a task-specific component.}.
+Fortunately, some recent advances in this direction \cite{DBLP:conf/nips/Graves11,kingma2013auto,DBLP:conf/icml/Hernandez-Lobato15b,DBLP:conf/icml/BlundellCKW15,balan2015bayesian,CDL,NPN} seem to shed light\footnote{In summary, reduction in time complexity can be achieved via expectation propagation~\cite{DBLP:conf/icml/Hernandez-Lobato15b}, the reparameterization trick~\cite{kingma2013auto,DBLP:conf/icml/BlundellCKW15}, probabilistic formulation of neural networks with maximum a posteriori estimates~\cite{CDL}, approximate variational inference with natural-parameter networks~\cite{NPN}, knowledge distillation~\cite{balan2015bayesian}, etc. We refer readers to \cite{NPN} for a detailed overview.} on the practical adoption of Bayesian neural network\footnote{Here we refer to the Bayesian treatment of neural networks as Bayesian neural networks.
+The other term, Bayesian deep learning, is retained to refer to complex Bayesian models with both a perception component and a task-specific component.
+See Section~\ref{sec:history} for a detailed discussion.}.
 (2) The second challenge is to ensure efficient and effective information exchange between the perception component and the task-specific component.
 Ideally both the first-order and second-order information (e.g., the mean and the variance) should be able to flow back and forth between the two components.
 A natural way is to represent the perception component as a PGM and seamlessly connect it to the task-specific PGM, as done in \cite{RSDAE,CDL,DPFA}.